justinemcauliffe/CMPT-220L-903-21S/SemesterProject/ReadMe.md

 # Semester Project

-Hi my name is Justine and I created my Semester Project titled SemesterProject for you Software Development I class with Professor Kippins.
+Hi my name is Justine McAuliffe and I created my Semester Project titled SemesterProject for Software Development I with Professor Kippins.

 To access my project go to my GitHub and then navigate to the main page of my repository, justinemcauliffe/CMPT-220L-903-21S.
-Open them on your laptop in the texted editor of choice.
+Open them on your laptop in the texted editor of your choice.

 # Explaining Binary Search Tree